-- This Order will remain in effect until July 31, 2019, or such earlier date as it may be revoked, after which date monthly reports must be provided in regard to previously unreported application of mineral oil; grain to which mineral oil was applied prior to July 31, 2019 may be discharged from a terminal elevator after July 31, 2019; and any mineral oil application after that date will not have the permission of the Commission.
+- This Order comes into effect on the later of the crop year commencing August 1, 2023 or the signing date and will remain in effect until July 31, 2024, or such earlier date as it may be amended or revoked, after which date monthly reports must be provided in regard to previously unreported application of mineral oil; grain to which mineral oil was applied prior to July 31, 2024 may be discharged from a terminal elevator after July 31, 2024; and any mineral oil application after that date will not have the permission of the Commission.

 - The permission provided under this Order may be withdrawn by further order of the Commission in respect of any terminal elevator operator which has not, in the Commission’s opinion, satisfied the conditions of this Order.